cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 #### Outline

-The outline needs crafted and placed in a shared document (google docs, hackmd, or other collaborative documentation tool).
+The outline needs to be crafted and placed in a shared document (google docs, hackmd, or other collaborative documentation tool).
 It will serve as the basis for paper structure and tasking.
 The Issue must be updated to link to the shared document.

 #### Tasking Assignment